 Raising a child with ASD can be both challenging and extremely rewarding.
-While there may indeed be many struggles, from simple tasks to seemingly overwhelming obstacles, families can succeed if given the right support.
-The stress of raising a child with ASD requires various levels of support in order to help the family cope and move forward as they learn about ASD and navigate the complex world of supplemental services, funding programs, and the educational needs of their child.
-Fortunately, there are now numerous resources designed to help family members and caregivers understand and handle the emotions of raising a child with ASD, and to make those overwhelming obstacles seem a little more manageable!
+While there may indeed be many struggles, families can succeed if given the right support.
+There are now numerous resources designed to help family members and caregivers understand and handle the emotions of raising a child with ASD, and to make those overwhelming obstacles seem a little more manageable.

-Commonwealth Autism Service, CAS, is a major portal for resources and information in the Commonwealth of Virginia.
+Commonwealth Autism Service, (CAS) is a major portal for resources and information in the Commonwealth of Virginia.
 This non-profit organization is in partnership with the lead state agency for autism, the Department of Behavioral Health and Developmental Services (DBHDS), to provide a statewide listing of resources for Virginia.
 CAS has developed Autism Action Groups, provides an Autism Assessment Clinic, maintains professional development and training programs, and collaborates with various agencies within Virginia.
 Their website houses an extensive List of Resources by region and topic, including a list of statewide Family Support Groups.
-Several of the Autism Action Groups have also developed regional listings of resources.

 VA Parent Resource Centers (PRCs) are committed to facilitating positive parent-school relationships for the benefit of students.
 PRCs assist parents with questions, problem solving and planning, and provide resources, information and training sessions.